What Are Your "Desert Island" UAD Plug‑Ins?

 Steve Levine — Producer (Culture Club, Beach Boys, Patch William)

-“If you are trying to create the lush soul vocals of the 1970's and early 1980's (pre-digital reverbs), then look no further than the UAD EMT 140 Plate Reverb.
-Here’s a tip to remember— set the predelay to suit the track’s tempo to maximize the effect and roll off some of the top using the built in EQ for old school flavor!
+“If you are trying to create the lush soul vocals of the 1970's and early 80's (pre-digital reverbs), then look no further than the UAD EMT 140 Plate Reverb.
+Here’s a tip to remember— set the predelay to suit the track’s tempo to maximize the effect and roll off some of the top end using the built in EQ for old school flavor!

 The must-have bass compressor is the UAD 1176 Classic Limiter Collection.
-The Rev A is my number one choice — it's an old favorite at CBS studios where I learnt my craft.
-I had one and I always go back to that sound, this time without the burning smell and the background hiss!
+The Rev A is my number one choice — it's an old favorite at CBS studios where I learned my craft.
+I had one and I always go back to that sound, this time without the burning smell and background hiss!

 My next favorite is the dbx 160 Compressor.
 I have the real thing so I can vouch for how accurate this is with absolute certainty.